 Stress busters and anti-depressants come in many forms.
-One of my friends goes to Abbey Road whenever she feels down and perks up after spending sometime there people-watching, all her troubles forgotten at the sight of Beatle-loving tourists marching down the road.
+One of my friends goes to Abbey Road whenever she feels down and perks up after spending sometime there people-watching, all her troubles forgotten at the sight of Beatle-loving tourists marching up and down the road.

-Me, I prefer to scroll down the comments section of cooking videos on Youtube, a particular favourite being the Victorian cooking series presented by English Heritage.
+Me, I prefer to scroll down the comments section of cooking videos on Youtube, a particular favourite being the Victorian way cooking series presented by English Heritage.

 One of the many things I admire about the English is their strong sense of patriotism and absolute love and respect for their country’s heritage.
 The Victorian way recipes are presented in the old-fashioned kitchen of a large country house that might have served as the setting of a Jane Austen novel.

 The family who live in the house, Lord and Lady Braybrooke, are never seen on the screen.
 The star of the show is Mrs Crocombe, the very English no-nonsense cook who speaks to the audience in a tone that makes her sound like aristocracy condescending to speak to humble serfs.

 Viewers from all over the world lap it up, and ask for more.
 They enjoy the airs and graces of Mrs Crocombe, celebrate her old-fashioned accent (‘Now we add the vanillar into the bowl’) and compete among themselves on being the lowest peasant who is not above cooking pudding (the shock and the horror of it!) in a turbot kettle.